inex/ixp-manager-docs-md/docs/install/security.md

 ## API Key as GET Parameter

-As of v7.3.0 IXP Manager has started generating warnings in log files about use of API Keys via GET parameters.
-This practice is discouraged as
+In v7.3.0 IXP Manager started generating warnings in log files about use of API Keys via GET parameters, and a setting was added to allow enabling/disabling the feature.
+The practice is discouraged as GET parameters are included in webserver logs by default.

-GET parameters are included in webserver logs by default.
-As such, support for this feature will be turned off by default in v7.4.0.
+In v7.4.0 the setting allowing the feature **is disabled by default**

-You can search for ongoing usage of this authentication method:
+You can search for ongoing usage of this authentication method.

 ```sh
 /srv/ixpmanager $ cat storage/logs/laravel.log | grep 'API KEY in GET'